RowinVanAmsterdam/CharowDEV/README.md

 *   🖥️  See my portfolio at [charow.dev](https://charow.dev/)
 *   ✉️  You can contact me at [rowinvanamsterdam@rva-services.nl](mailto:rowinvanamsterdam@rva-services.nl)
 *   🚀  I'm currently working on building and emerging **Web3.0**
-*   🤝  I'm open to collaborating on interesting projects as a developer
-*   🌱  You can find me in the garden, grounding and touching grass

 ### Web2 skills